MatiasCatsoulieris/ChatApp/README.md

 A simple messaging app similar to Whatsapp where i can show the things i´ve learned so far.

-This app is still in progress as I debug and update funcionalities.

-This is app currently uses: MVVM, Firebase, LiveData, Coroutines, Flow, Navigation Component, Glide.
+This app currently uses: MVVM, Firebase, LiveData, Coroutines, Flow, Navigation Component, Glide.

 Here is how it looks: